EPP Faculty :: Erica R.H. Fuchs

 - Carnegie Mellon 2007-

 Erica R.H.
 Fuchs is an Associate Professor in the Department of Engineering and Public Policy at Carnegie Mellon University.
 Her research focuses on the role of government in technology development and the effect of location on the competitiveness of new technologies.
 Dr. Fuchs was selected in 2012 as World Economic Forum Young Scientist (top 40 under 40, internationally).
 Her NSF CAREER award-supported research focuses on rethinking national innovation systems.
 She has also been honored as a Carnegie Institute of Technology Early Career Dean’s Fellow (2013) for her research on how manufacturing and product development differ when undertaken in the U.S. versus other nations and the implications for U.S. competitiveness, and as an Oak Ridge Associated Universities Junior Faculty Fellow (2008) for her research on the impact of offshoring on technology directions.
 Over the past three years, Dr. Fuchs has been playing a growing role in national meetings on the future of U.S. advanced manufacturing, including advising the President’s Council of Advisors on Science and Technology during a one-day workshop and welcoming President Obama during his 2011 visit to Carnegie Mellon to announce the Advanced Manufacturing Partnership.
 She currently serves on the U.S. Advisory Committee to the International Commission for Optics and previously served on the National Research Council committee on future trends and challenges in optical science.
+She is a member of the Advisory Editorial Board for Research Policy.
 Before coming to CMU, Dr. Fuchs completed her Ph.D. in Engineering Systems at M.I.T. in June 2006.
 She received her Masters and her Bachelors degrees also from M.I.T. in Technology Policy (2003) and Materials Science and Engineering (1999), respectively.
 Dr. Fuchs spent 1999-2000 as a fellow at the United Nations in Beijing, China.
 There, she conducted research at state-owned industrial boiler manufacturers on policies to encourage innovation.
 Her work has been published among other places in Journal of Lightwave Technology, Composite Science and Technology, Research Policy, and Management Science; and has been covered on National Public Radio and in the New York Times.
-Dr. Fuchs has been an invited speaker at a wide range of venues including the United Nations Industrial Development Organization, the U.S. Department of Commerce’s National Advisory Council on Innovation and Entrepreneurship, and the Council on Foreign Relations.
+Dr. Fuchs has been an invited speaker at a wide range of venues including the World Economic Forum Summer Davos, the U.S. Department of Commerce’s National Advisory Council on Innovation and Entrepreneurship, and the Council on Foreign Relations.

 - Woolley, A. and Fuchs, E., "Collective Intelligence in the Organization of Science", Invited Paper.
 Special Issue on New Directions in Organization Science.
 Organization Science, 22(5): 1359-1367, , 2011.